awsdocs/amazon-vpc-peering-guide/doc_source/vpc-peering-basics.md

 1. If required, update the security group rules that are associated with your instance to ensure that traffic to and from the peer VPC is not restricted\.
 If both VPCs are in the same region, you can reference a security group from the peer VPC as a source or destination for ingress or egress rules in your security group rules\.

-1. If both VPCs are in the same region, you can modify your VPC connection to enable DNS hostname resolution\.
-By default, if instances on either side of a VPC peering connection address each other using a public DNS hostname, the hostname resolves to the instance's public IP address\.
+1. By default, if instances on either side of a VPC peering connection address each other using a public DNS hostname, the hostname resolves to the instance's public IP address\.
+To change this behavior, enable DNS hostname resolution for your VPC connection\.
+After enabling DNS hostname resolution, if instances on either side of the VPC peering connection address each other using a public DNS hostname, the hostname resolves to the private IP address of the instance\.

 For more information, see [Working with VPC Peering Connections](working-with-vpc-peering.md)\.